 Many of these symptoms can be caused by other health problems.
-But it’s important to see your healthcare provider if you have these symptoms.
+It’s important to see a healthcare provider if you have these symptoms.
 Only a healthcare provider can tell if you have esophageal cancer or some other problem that may need to be treated.

 Esophageal Cancer: Treatment Choices

 There are many treatment choices for esophageal cancer.
 Which may work best for you?
 It depends on a number of factors.
 These include the type, size, location, and stage of your cancer.
-Factors also include your age, overall health, what side effects you can stand, and your preferences.
+Factors also include your age, overall health, side effects, and your preferences.

 Your healthcare provider is the best person to answer your questions.
-He or she can tell you what your treatment choices are, how successful they’re expected to be, and what the risks and side effects are.
-Your healthcare provider may advise a specific treatment.
-Or he or she may offer more than one, and ask you to decide which one you’d like to use.
+Your provider can tell you what your treatment choices are, how well they’re expected to work, and what the risks and side effects are.
+Your healthcare provider may suggest a specific treatment.
+Or you may be offered more than one choice and have to decide on which you’d like to use.
 It can be hard to make this decision.
 It's important to take the time you need to make the best decision.